PatCer/DevOpsPaketeRepo/README.md

       automated tools to access Azure resources

 ## Azure Resources to host a Website:

-    Cloud technologies can turn on and off like a tap.
-It's becoming so much easier to build solutions in Azure, each and every day.
-Azure provides a myriad off services, from compute to data analytics.
-    We'll focus on several app hosting services, also known as compute services.
-This documentation include the following resources.

     Virtual Machines
     Virtual Machine, is one of Microsoft's first cloud services.
 Where you have control over everything